Part 1 | Part 2 | Part 3 | Part 4

 “God is spirit” (Jn 4:24) and dwells in the spiritual realm; it is a higher reality than our own.
 Truly though, God is not only spirit, but is also beyond spirit.
 In this way God participates1 in both created realms through His spiritual presence spoken of above and His fleshly material presence when He became incarnate, yet He is not limited by either of these realms.

 The Watchtower offer a strange concept that seems to me to resemble a bit of ancient paganism.
-My understanding of their theology is this:
+My understanding (which may be incorrect and I’m open to correction) of their theology is this:

-If any of the above were true, St John would not have made it a point to speak of Christ as being God’s only begotten son.
+However, the Bible clearly speaks of Christ as being God’s only begotten son.
 He could have called him God’s “favored,” “special,” or “highly chosen” son, but to speak of Jesus as only begotten declares that He is “true God of true God, begotten not made, of one essence with the Father by whom all things were made.”2

 JOB AND THE SONS OF GOD